Aluminium vs Steel Front Doors: Which is Best in 2026?

 Steel front doors

-Typical steel door security spec: - RC3 or RC4 resistance class (EN 1627:2011) - Secured by Design accredited - 17-point hook-bolt locking on Gerda - 1.5mm galvanised steel outer skin - One-piece welded steel frame (not screwed-together) - 3-star cylinder with hardened anti-drill plates - Integrated peephole and chain as standard
+Typical steel door security spec: - RC2 standard with RC3 upgrade on Optima/Thermo Premium (Gerda), or RC4 single leaf, unglazed (SteelR) — all under BS EN 1627:2011 - Multi-point hook-bolt locking - Galvanised steel outer skin - One-piece welded steel frame (not screwed-together) - 3-star cylinder with hardened anti-drill plates - Integrated peephole and chain as standard

 Thermal Performance